310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Kanata pastfrown %}
-… the fact that i Was one of the five Eccentrics… will become a Problem, won’t it…
+…the fact that i Was one of the five Eccentrics… will become a Problem, won’t it…

 to Idols, we are the Absolute worst… we are Infamous for being Evil, aren’t we…?